I Didn't Mean to Turn You On

-"I Didn't Mean to Turn You On" is the debut single originally performed by American singer Cherrelle and written by Jimmy Jam and Terry Lewis in 1984.
+"I Didn't Mean to Turn You On" is the debut single originally performed by the American singer Cherrelle and written by Jimmy Jam and Terry Lewis in 1984.
 In the song, the singer is attempting to rebuff unwanted sexual advances following a date, including pressure to have a one-night stand.
+Cherrelle's single was a hit on the US R&B chart.

-In 1986, "I Didn't Mean to Turn You On" was covered by English singer Robert Palmer.
-Palmer's cover fared better on the pop chart while Cherrelle's version was a hit on the R&B chart.
+In 1986, "I Didn't Mean to Turn You On" was covered more successfully by the English singer Robert Palmer who had a Top 10 hit in the US and the UK.

 Original Cherrelle version

 The song was released as Cherrelle's debut single and was her first hit, peaking at number 8 on the soul chart and number 79 on the Hot 100.
 On the US dance chart, "I Didn't Mean to Turn You On" went to number 6.
 A slightly altered version of the song is featured in the 2015 N.W.A biopic Straight Outta Compton.

 The music video pays homage to King Kong, featuring characters Cherrelle (as the protagonist) and the beast (presumably King Kong) in various scenes.
 In the end, the whole video turns out to be the singer's dream as she wakes up with a King Kong comic book around her arm.